 Of course, the border itself is not typically the main design.
 It should highlight what is most important without drawing undue attention to itself.
 That's why simple narrow tiles are often the best choice for forming borders.

-In the above bathroom, the simple gray tiles direct attention to the trellis pattern within.
+, the simple gray tiles direct attention to the trellis pattern within.
 On its own, the delicate nature of the trellis design might be easy to overlook.
 However, the border of narrow rectangles ensures that the trellis captures the spotlight in this room.

 Use Curved Pieces to Assemble an Intricate Pattern